chidavcheng/Chi-Lab/_pages/research.md

   <div style="position: absolute; bottom: -60px; left: -20px; width: 200px; height: 200px; border-radius: 50%; background: rgba(255,255,255,0.03);"></div>
   <h2 style="color: #ffffff; font-size: 2rem; font-weight: 500; margin: 0 0 1rem; position: relative;">Our Research</h2>
   <p style="color: rgba(255,255,255,0.85); font-size: 1.1rem; line-height: 1.8; max-width: 680px; margin: 0; position: relative;">
     The Chi Lab works at the intersection of nanoscience and chemical engineering.
-We design atomically thin membranes, uncover the physics of molecular and ionic transport at the nanoscale, and translate these discoveries into solutions for chemical separations, green energy, and sustainable resources.
+We design advanced membranes, uncover the physics of molecular and ionic transport at the nanoscale, and translate these discoveries into solutions for chemical separations, green energy, and sustainable resources.
   </p>
 </div>